halirutan/WolframLanguage-Google-Prettify/README.md

-# Wolfram Language support for the JavaScript code prettifier
+# Wolfram Language support for the Google Code Prettify

 This is the official code highlighter for [Mathematica.stackexchange.com](http://mathematica.stackexchange.com/) and [the Wolfram Community](http://community.wolfram.com).
 It provides the syntax specification